 I have been asked "Why do Catholics pray to Mary?"
 The simple answer is that technically they don't.

 Technically Catholics ask Mary for prayer.
 Certainly, the language of the mass is not to pray to Mary but to ask her for her intercession.

-The question "Why do Catholics pray to Mary?" is usually being asked as a question of doctrine and/or correctness.
+The question "Why do Catholics pray to Mary?" is usually asked as a question of doctrine and/or correctness.
 The distinction therefore becomes an important one.

 The language of "asking for prayer from..." gets clunky.

-writing these pages, I have several times found myself referring to
+While writing these articles, I have several times found myself referring to "praying to Mary".

 In this article, regardless of slips of language, please know that I am answering the more accurate question of "Why do Catholics say the Hail Mary prayer and or the Magnificat?"

 Contents List For This Page: